 Why Relying Only on Market Comps in Valuation is a Bad Idea

-Combining business valuation methods is the best practice for accurate and defensible business valuation.
+Combining business valuation methods is the best practice for business valuation supported by professional appraisal standards.
 That is why ValuAdder Business Valuation Tools offers all of these methods in one software package.

 Benefits of Market Comparables